abpframework/abp/docs/en/Community-Articles/2023-08-07-Basic-Theme-Dark-Mode/POST.md

 # Adding Dark Mode Support to the Basic Theme
 Basic Theme uses plain bootstrap and does not have any custom colors & styles.
-This article will show you how to add dark mode support to the Basic Theme.
+This article will show you how to add dark mode support to the [Basic Theme](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Basic-Theme).

 Bootstrap brings [Color Modes](https://getbootstrap.com/docs/5.3/customize/color-modes/#dark-mode) feature with the version **5.3**.
 This feature allows you to add dark mode support to your website with a single line of code.
-Adding `data-bs-theme="dark"` attribute, changes the color mode of the element to dark mode.
+Adding the `data-bs-theme="dark"` attribute changes the color mode of the element to dark mode.

 ## Instructions

-1. Create a new project
+1. Create a new project with the following command:
     ```bash
     abp new BasicThemeDarkMode -t app --theme basic
     ```

 2. Create a component that toggles the color mode.

-   - Create a new file named `Components/ChangeTheme/Default.cshtml`
+   - Create a new file named `Components/ChangeTheme/Default.cshtml`:
         ```html
         <div class="text-light mt-1">
             <button class="btn text-light" href="#" id="ToolbarChangeTheme">